mallugirl/starter-hugo-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: B.Tech, Computer Science and Engineering
+  - course: B.Tech(Hons), Computer Science and Engineering
     institution: St. Joseph's College of Engineering and Technology, Palai
     year: 2021
   # - course: MEng in Artificial Intelligence